 Always watch for speed limit signs while driving.
 Some areas, such as school zones or construction zones, may be posted for lower maximum speed limits at certain times of the day or for a short period of time.
 It is important to pay close attention to road signs while driving to ensure that when you approach a speed zone, whether temporary or permanent, you will have sufficient time to adjust your speed accordingly.

 When there are two or more lanes for traffic moving in the same direction, slower vehicles should use the right lane except when passing or making a left turn.
-Driving too slowly on certain highways can be dangerous because it impedes the regular flow of traffic.
-On certain highways, minimum speed limits are posted.
+Driving too slowly is dangerous because it impedes the regular flow of traffic.
+Minimum speed limits are posted on certain highways.
 If you are unable to drive at the minimum speed, you should seek an alternate route.